-5.140 The fifth and final stage in the BIA process would be the Council's review of the results.
+5.143 The fifth and final stage in the BIA process would be the Council's review of the results.
 The Council would not undertake technical evaluation of submissions, but would use an audit approach to check the adequacy of a BIA.
 Thus the submission would be audited against the criteria for a BIA which is set out in this SPD.

-- 5.141 Independent verification will be required in the following circumstances: - Where a scheme requires applicants to proceed beyond the Screening Stage of the Basement Impact Assessment (i.e. where a matter of concern has been identified which requires the preparation of a full Basement Impact Assessment); - II.
-Where the proposed basement development is located within an area of concern regarding slope stability, surface water or groundwater flow; or - III.
-For any other basement applications where the Council feels that independent verification would be appropriate (e.g. where conflicting evidence is provided in response to a proposal). - 5.142 This independent verification will be commissioned by the Council and paid for by the applicant.
+5.144 Independent verification will be required in the following circumstances:

+- Where a scheme requires applicants to proceed beyond the Screening Stage of the Basement Impact Assessment (i.e. where a matter of concern has been identified which requires the preparation of a full Basement Impact Assessment); - II.
+Where the proposed basement development is located within an area of concern regarding impact on heritage assets, slope stability, surface water or groundwater flow; or' - III.
+For any other basement applications where the Council feels that independent verification would be appropriate (e.g. where conflicting evidence is provided in response to a proposal).

+5.145 This independent verification will be commissioned by the Council and paid for by the applicant.